 You can fly into Syracuse, Rochester or the smaller Elmira or Ithaca regional airports.
 From Rochester, it takes about an hour of driving to reach Seneca Lake.
 If you’d rather take a train, there are stations in Syracuse and Rochester.
 No matter what, you’ll need to have a car to get to the lakes.

 New York City is a major travel destination for many domestic and international travelers, but Manhattan isn’t the only place to see in New York City.
 While you’re there, why not check out all the things to see and do on Long Island.

 Each of the four counties in Long Island has a distinct personality of its own.
 There are restaurants, museums, wineries, and hotels all over the island.

-Aside from the enviable proximity to the ocean and the spectacular views you’ll have in Long Island, outsiders are drawn there by Jones Beach State Park, Fire Island and Montauk Point State Park, which are all inevitably packed during the summer months.
+Aside from the enviable proximity to the ocean and the spectacular views you’ll have on Long Island, outsiders are drawn there by Jones Beach State Park, Fire Island and Montauk Point State Park, which are all inevitably packed during the summer months.

 How to Get There

 From Manhattan, you can drive to Jones Beach State Park in just over an hour, while it’s a 3+ hour drive to Montauk.
 You can also take the Long Island Rail Road from the airports to 124 stations on Long Island.

 Located in southeastern New York, The Catskills offer year-round outdoor activities.
 It’s packed with top ski resorts for winter, beautiful lakes and hiking trails in summer, as well as golf resorts that are open all year.
 It’s also the perfect spot for a camping trip.